 The DAFF and Provincial Departments of Agriculture will convene the establishment of inclusive ‘Co-management Committees’ to implement fishery governance at the provincial level.
 Capacity building and support will be provided to disadvantaged fisher groups to participate in co-management structures.

-B 6.6 Research and Monitoring
+B 6.6 Research , Development and Monitoring

-To ensure sustainable utilisation, inland fishery research and monitoring will be undertaken as required in order to provide inland fishery management advice and to draft fishery management plans.
+To ensure sustainable utilisation and development of freshwater fisheries, research and monitoring will be undertaken as required in order to provide freshwater fisheries management advice and to draft fisheries management plans.
 This will include:

 Biological research on fish populations to inform sustainable fishery harvest levels and the possible implications for biodiversity and ecosystem functioning.